luerhard/chapter_regression_and_artifical/main.md

 ---
 ```

-Table @tbl:logreg\todo{bei kleinen p-values einfach < 0.001 eintragen?} reveals the results of the logistic regression.
+Table @tbl:logreg reveals the results of the logistic regression.
 We see highly significant effects for all variables except gender with age, self-placement on the left-right scale, and conservation being positively correlated whereas education, satisfaction with income, religiosity, and self-transcendence are negatively correlated with the rejection of immigration.
-Except for the non-significance of gender, our results are very similar to @davidov:ExplainingAttitudesImmigration.2012.\todo{sind sehr ähnlich, oder? ansonsten gerne andere formulierung, aber "generally comparable" hört sich ziemlich unähnlich an...}
+Except for the non-significance of gender, our results are similar to @davidov:ExplainingAttitudesImmigration.2012.
 That said, we use a drastically simplified model and would not advise drawing any substantial conclusions from it.
 We use this model only for didactic purposes to compare methods of [!ts] to [!ml].